Forensicom/Bootcamp/CaseStudy.md

 # Questrade, a Great FinTech Company
 ![Questrade](Questrade_logo.svg.png)

-What is the background of your company?
+## What is the background of your company?
 What do they do?
-Who are their competitors? - Eric Questrade
+Who are their competitors?
+Questrade